bbcawodu/careadvisors-backend/docs/API_Version_2/Patient_Assist_Scheduler_Backend_API.md

 - The response will be a JSON document with the following format:
     ```
     {
         "Data": "Authorized!"
-(Only if there is authorized navigator credentials in database),
+(Only if there are authorized navigator credentials in database),
         "Status": {
             "Version": 2.0,
             "Error Code": Integer,